-UAE National Day 2022: Telecom giants etisalat & du offer 51GB data free on the special event
+UAE National Day 2022: Telecom giants Etisalat & Du offer 51GB data free on the special event

 Story highlights

-51st UAE National Day 2022: UAE's Telecom firms etisalat and du has made a stunning announcement for its users.
+51st UAE National Day 2022: UAE's Telecom firms Etisalat and Du made a stunning announcement for their users.
 Read on to know more

-51st UAE National Day 2022: UAE's Telecom firms etisalat and du has made a stunning announcement for its users.
+51st UAE National Day 2022: UAE's Telecom firms Etisalat and Du made a stunning announcement for their users.
 Read on to know more

-On the occasion of the 51st National Day of the UAE, naion's telecom giants etisalat and du are providing free 51GB of data.
+On the occasion of the 51st National Day of the UAE, the nation's telecom giants Etisalat and Du are providing free 51GB of data to users.
 Many companies in the UAE have created unique discounts and offers for their clients in honour of the country's 51st National Day.
 Deals from hotels, restaurants, communication providers, airlines, and other companies are included in this.

 Etisalat announcement for UAE National Day 2022